 The dominant rock type on Baleshare and much of the Outer Hebrides is Lewisian gneiss.
 Lewisian gneiss is some of the oldest rock in the world, dating back over 3 billion years.
 It is a metamorphic rock formed from the alteration of ancient igneous rocks under high temperature and pressure deep within the Earth’s crust.
 Lewisian gneiss is characterized by its banded appearance, composed primarily of quartz, feldspar, and mica minerals.

-• Fine art prints are archival pigment ink on museum grade premium media.
+print partner- Fine art prints using archival pigment inksets on museum grade premium cotton rag media.

 Further information about fiofoto.com fine art photography prints can be found here